dolthub/docs/content/products/hosted/notable-features.md

 ## Replication

-Enable replication for your deployment and tell us how many replicas you want.
+Scale your deployment read capacity or create hot failover instances by enabling read replication for your deployment.
+Configure how many replicas you want.
 You'll get logs and metrics for each server.

 ![](../../.gitbook/assets/hosted-replica-graphs.png)